StephenTallamy/monolith/README.md

 8. In the "Resource Container" click the folder icon and browse for the `Resources.nkr` file that is in the instruments folder
 9. Edit any of the Group 0 setting such as envelope, velocity curves, etc
+10. Add two FX to the Instrument Send FX section for FX1 and FX2 to control

 #### KSP Scripts